atkvo/sjone-hyperload/README.md

 * Added command line settings change support
 * Converted all tabs to spaces and remove line endings
 * Moved main code into a main function
+* Split off many portions of the main function into smaller functions in preparation for TODO list
+* Organized main function into Phase 1, Phase 2, and Phase 3
 * Forked repo from https://gitlab.com/akshay-vijaykumar/pyFlash-Hyperload

 ### v1.0 - 2016-02-15